-3.25 (1) (a) A notification referred to in section 39(1)(b) of the Customs Duty Act of any failure by a person clearing dutiable goods to pay duty on the goods must be submitted to the customs authority electronically through eFiling, subject to paragraph (b).
+3.25 (1) (a) A notification referred to in section 39(1)(b) of the Customs Duty Act of any failure by a person clearing dutiable goods to pay duty on the goods must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If a notification referred to in paragraph (a) is submitted to the customs authority in paper format in circumstances where submissions in paper format are permissible, submission must be -
+(b) If a notification referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the notification must be submitted to the Customs Office that serves the area where the goods were when cleared.